 Gina's expert tip: Try to see if an event on the mall is taking place before you go.

 Opened in December 2016, this luxury gaming resort has been quite the hot spot for those looking for a short romantic getaway from the nation's capital.
-The new site features 308 rooms and suites with a modern yet elegant décor varying in size from 400 to 3,120 square feet.
+The site features 308 rooms and suites with a modern yet elegant décor varying in size from 400 to 3,120 square feet.
 Test your luck at the casino showcasing more than 125,000 square feet of poker, table games and over 3,300 slot machines.
-Upscale and casual dining options await you from world-renowned chefs such as Jose Andres, Marcus Samuelsson and Bryan and Mike Voltaggio.
-Be sure to go when there is an amazing show scheduled in their 3,000-seat theater which has hosted Bruno Mars, Jim Gaffigan and Kings of Leon.
+Upscale and casual dining options await you from renowned chefs Bryan and Mike Voltaggio as well as Osteria Costa, an MGM concept southern Italian restaurant.
+Be sure to go when there is an amazing show scheduled in their 3,000-seat theater which has hosted Bruno Mars, Tiffany Haddish and Kings of Leon.

 Gina's expert tip: Take a romantic stroll through the resort's Heritage Collection featuring commissioned and procured art work by local and internationally-known artists.